rneild/rneildrepotest01/README.md

-# 📌 Automation: [Name of Integration]
+# 📌 Automation: Workday to Research Administration System Integration

 **Summary:**
-Brief description of what this automation does.
-_Example: Creates a new OurApp entry when a Salesforce Opportunity is marked “Closed Won”._
+This automation synchronizes new and updated employee records from Workday to a Research Administration System (RAS), ensuring that HR data is always up-to-date for research project management and compliance.

 ---

 ## 🔧 Tools Involved

+- Workday API
-- OurApp API
+- Research Administration System API
-- [Other system] (e.g. Salesforce, Gmail, Google Sheets)
-- Optional: Zapier, Make, Postman, Python, Node.js
+- Optional: Zapier, Postman, Node.js

 ---